Hello there! My name’s Guilliean Pacheco.

 - 2002: My short story – The Seduction of Francesca Miller – won third place at the Modesto Junior College Celebration of the Humanities Festival.

-I’m able to share my passion for uplifting and energizing creative voices worldwide.
+I’m working every day to be able to share my passion for amplifying creative voices worldwide.
 I’m a little voice in the big world but I’ll be damned if I don’t have something to add to the conversation.

 As a creativity concierge – a term I coined to explain the multipotentialite that I am – I offer tailored services to help others.

 Building a personalized creative program requires a thorough understanding of who you are.
 Before you can move forward, you have to know where you stand as a creative entity.
-I take the time to learn about you so that I can make tailored suggestions to help you accomplish your goals promptly.
+It’s okay if you have the vision but you don’t have the time or resources to make it into something that you can use.
+Let me take the time to learn about you so that I can make tailored suggestions to help you accomplish your goals promptly.
 Think of me as your accountability partner to help you learn and grow.

-Let’s chat one-on-one about what you need to do to embrace or improve upon the groundwork that you’ve built as a creative.
+Let’s chat one-on-one about what you need to do to embrace or improve upon the groundwork that you need to build up in today’s day and age.